blockchainsllc/in3-docs/docs/api-cmd.rst

         Decodes the data based on the signature. pk2address <privatekey>
-        Extracts the public address from a private key. createkey
+        Extracts the public address from a private key. pk2public <privatekey>
+        Extracts the public key from a private key. ecrecover <msg> <signature>
+        Extracts the address and public key from a signature. createkey
         Generates a random raw private key.
      key <keyfile>